 A network of physiologic monitors allows access from each operating room to the physiologic status of patients in the preoperative areas, intensive care units and the emergency room.
 The medical center has the largest funded research and development program in the VA system.

-The animal and bench Research Laboratory, a 7500 square-foot facility, is located in the Medical School Teaching Facility and in the Bressler Research Building (pictured right), both of which are just behind the hospital and also connected via a walkway.
-The research laboratories include the Programs in Advanced Telemedicine and Technology, Human Factors Research, Neuroprotection and Neurodegeneration.
+The Research Laboratory, a 7500 square-foot facility, is located in the Medical School Teaching Facility and in the Bressler Research Building (pictured left), which are located behind the hospital and connected via a walkway.
+The research laboratories include the Programs in Advanced Telemedicine and Technology, Human Factors Research and Neuroprotection and Neurodegeneration.

 The department maintains its own library and computer network linking all locations.
 The Health Sciences and Human Services Library is a state-of-the-art building that has 900 seats, 40 study rooms, 1500 data connections and 34 microcomputer teaching laboratories.